 For advice on who to talk to, call

 In the area of legacy disputes (or contentious probate), we regularly deal with situations where a charity is a beneficiary of a will but the disappointed relatives take the view that the charity has received a "windfall" and should surrender part or all of its interest.
-The family tend not to appreciate that the charity trustees are simply not permitted to surrender an interest unless it is in genuine compromise of litigation or pursuant to the principles of ex gratia payments as authorised by section 26 of the 1993 Charities Act.
+The family tend not to appreciate that the charity trustees are simply not permitted to surrender an interest unless it is in genuine compromise of litigation or pursuant to the principles of ex gratia payments as authorised by section 106 of the Charities Act 2011.

 We also deal with scenarios where a charity finds itself to be beneficiary of an estate that may have been badly administered or where simply no steps have been taken to administer at all.
 Our specialist trust and estate disputes team can assist in possibly replacing executors or trustees or in bringing claims for breach of trust.